 Good in all areas: full bodied and with firm tannins, often termed 'classic'.
 Not for long ageing.

 Pretty poor generally, cool and wet weather with thin wines the result.

 Mostly picked before the rains, these were firm and tannic in their youth.

-Charming and ripe, even opulent, and now quite soft.
+Charming and ripe, even opulent on release, but now defunct.